Blog of the Canadian Health Libraries Association

 The Personal Health Navigator is available to all Canadian patients.
-Questions about your doctor, hospital or how to navigate the health care system can be sent to AskPaul@Sunnybrook.ca Question: I had a major operation at an Ontario hospit [...]
+Questions about your doctor, hospital or how to navigate the health care system can be sent to AskPaul@Sunnybrook.ca Question: I was wondering who is able to access Ontari [...]

 Info Long-Term Care